-Aerators can also be used for incorporating manure in corn fields and for loosening the topsoil for cover crop plantings if there isn't a no-till drill available for the seeding.
+Aerators can also be used for incorporating manure in corn fields, for loosening the topsoil for cover crop plantings if there isn't a no-till drill available for the seeding and for reducing soil surface compaction.

 What are the tractor requirements for using the aerator?